 Life Teen and Confirmation Preparation Program will include the following subjects: Knowledge of Our Faith; Understanding of the Meaning of the Liturgy (Mass); Knowledge of the Sacraments; Prayer and Scripture; Catholic Morals and Ethics; Being in Community; and Discipleship in Society.

-In addition, high school juniors (or seniors) who are looking forward to the celebration of the Sacrament of Confirmation in the Spring of 2020 will have these additional commitments:
+In addition, high school juniors (or seniors) who are looking forward to the celebration of the Sacrament of Confirmation May 29, 2021 will have these additional commitments:

 Participation in Confirmation Preparation Program: All Confirmation Candidates are expected to attend all MANDATORY Confirmation Preparation sessions, which will further develop key Catechesis teachings.
 We know parents of our teens are actively doing their part in their teens’ faith formation by encouraging them to regularly attend Mass, be involved in service to the community, and participate in the Life Teen and Confirmation Preparation Program.
 Ultimately, the decision to be confirmed rests with each teen, presuming he or she has faithfully completed the Confirmation Preparation Program.

 Baptismal Certificate: All Candidates for Confirmation need to submit a certified copy of their Baptismal Certificate to the parish office.

 Confirmation Name: Each candidate for confirmation should carefully consider the choice of a Confirmation name, which is often taken from the name of a Catholic saint.
 It is important for candidates to take time to learn about the life of the saint whose name he or she has chosen and find in the saint’s life examples of Christian virtues.
 NOTE: The Bishop will spend several minutes speaking to each student about his or her choice of a Confirmation name and about the eponymous saint’s life.